Negros Revolution: Prelude to revolution

 However, a greater part of the sugar planters soon began to sympathize towards the proposed ends of the insurrection, until two years later, such sympathy bore fruit when these same sugar planters broke out in open revolt.
 By that time, Aniceto Lacson, a rich landlord of Talisay City had joined the Katipunan, and Juan Araneta, Rafael Ramos, Carlos Gemora, Venura, and other leaders of what would become the revolution of 1898 were negotiating with their comrades in Iloilo and were arming themselves.

 By the middle of August 1898, as numerous rumors of a coming insurrection in the Visayas spread, a number of parish priests sought refuge in Iloilo City and in the then town of Jaro.

 Chronicle of the revolt

 Negrense revolutionaries in Iloilo agreed that the revolt would begin on November 3, 1898.
-It was to be led by Aniceto Lacson with Nicolás Gólez of Silay City as deputy commander.
-South of Bacolod, the revolt was to be led by Juan Araneta of Bago with Rafael Ramos of Himamaylan City as deputy commander.
+It was to be led by Aniceto Lacson with Nicolás Gólez of Silay as deputy commander.
+South of Bacolod, the revolt was to be led by Juan Araneta of Bago with Rafael Ramos of Himamaylan as deputy commander.